-Hatch was retained by First Capital Realty (FCR) to conduct an air quality assessment for the Zoning By-law Amendment Application, Draft Plan of Subdivision Application, and Official Plan Amendment resubmission ('the Application) at 2150-2194 Lake Shore Boulevard West and 23 Park Lawn Road.
+An Air Quality Impact Assessment (AQIA) was conducted for the combined Official Plan Amendment, Zoning By-law Amendment, and Draft Plan of Subdivision Application resubmission for 2150-2194 Lake Shore Boulevard West and 23 Park Lawn Road ('the site') submitted by First Capital (Park Lawn) Corporation.

-This air quality impact assessment (AQIA) focuses on rail and road transportation emissions and the industrial operations located north of the proposed development.
-This air quality assessment reviews the compatibility of the development with the surrounding land uses, and considers the impacts of regulated contaminants of concerns.
+This AQIA focuses on rail and road transportation emissions and the industrial operations located north of the proposed development.
+This AQIA reviews the compatibility of the development with the surrounding land uses, and considers the impacts of regulated contaminants of concerns.